JohnExists/HelpingKimberly-1P13-Project3/README.md

 Currently, Kimberly uses Signia Hearing Aids, a white cane, and many apps on her phone for support in her daily life.
 Despite these assistive technologies, Kimberly still faces many challenges to living independently within her daily environment.

-In this project, me and my 3 other group members will assist with one challenges she faces, Microwave usage.
+In this project, me and my 3 other group members will assist with one challenge she faces, Microwave usage.

 ## Our Solution